Python Installation and Environments

 Python software is distributed as a series of libraries that are called within your code to perform certain tasks.
 There are many different collections, or distributions of Python software.
 Generally you install a specific distribution of Python and then add additional libraries as you need them.
 There are also several different versions of Python.
 Support for Python 2 ended in 2020, so you should use Python>=3!

-If you open a terminal on your computer, chances are if you type ‘python’ you will find it is already installed!
-But it is best-practice to create separate environments or ‘virtual environments’ to not interfere with existing installations.
-You can use conda for this.
+python you will find it is already installed!
+But it is best-practice to create separate environments or virtual environments to not interfere with existing installations.
+This also allows you to have different projects in

 What is Conda?#